einbahnstrasse/MHL-Physical-Modeling/schedule.md

 </div>

 <!-- # Schedule -->
-_This page will be updated frequently with examples, video tutorials, links to new resources, and occasional updates to LAB ASSIGNMENTS.
+_This page will be updated frequently with examples, video tutorials, links to new resources, and occasional updates to weekly patches.
 Our schedule follows the [Current MHL Academic Calendar]({{ site.MHL-calendar }}){:target="_blank"}.
 The following topics and their precise order may change.
 Check here for updates!_

 * * *